ultimate271/notes/tolkien/ringsofpower.md

 the lesser rings, and he could see and govern the very thoughts of those that wore them.

+### The elves take off their rings, and Sauron comes after them.
+Three Elven Rings are saved
 But the Elves were not so lightly to be caught.
 As soon as Sauron set the One Ring upon his finger they were aware of him; and they knew him, and perceived that he would be master of them, and of an that they wrought.
 Then in anger and